ELELEM-AI/FE-dev-task/README.md

 > [!IMPORTANT]
 > - This repo is archived
 > - You should fork the repository
-> - Go to settings and make the repo private
 > - Create the PR and issues in your own forked repo
-> - Once you are done, invite @SheikSadi to review your work

-> [!CAUTION]
-> - Do NOT keep your repo public and make sure no one can plagiarize.

 ---